U.S. attempt to limit Wall Street bonuses fizzles out quietly

 Monterrubio said of the rule: "It wasn’t going to happen under President Trump."

-Additional reporting by Pete Schroeder; Editing by Andrew Hay
+Additional reporting by Pete Schroeder; editing by Andrew Hay